upnext/BeaconControl_Android_SDK/README.md

 ## What does this library do?

 The library allows the application to start and stop beacon detection.
 If beacon monitoring is enabled, the application may receive callback about starting and ending of actions.
 Actions have to be defined earlier by the user.
 There are three types of actions: url, coupon and custom.
-Url and coupon actions are handled automatically by the library, however custom actions may be performed manually by the user.
+Url and coupon actions may be handled automatically by the library, however custom actions must be performed manually by the user.

 ## Documentation